jchoubey/data-512-homework_2/README.md

 ## Process of the Assignment

-The process of the assignment has been documented in a step-by-step format within the source code.
+The process of the assignment has been documented in a step-by-step format within the [source code](https://github.com/jchoubey/data-512-homework_2/tree/main/code).
 Further details are explained below.

-### 1. Data Acquisition
+1. Data Acquisition
     We begin with loading the data from the two csv files in pandas dataframe.
 We will be working with pandas through out this project.

-### 2. Handling Data Inconsistencies
+2. Handling Data Inconsistencies
     The data is not devoid of fallacies.
 We deal with inconsistencies such as missing data and duplicate entries in both the dataframes.

-### 3. Basic Data Processing
+3. Basic Data Processing

-### 4. Getting Article Quality Predictions
+4. Getting Article Quality Predictions

-### 5. Preparing Master Dataset
+5. Preparing Master Dataset

-### 6. Analysis
+6. Analysis

-### 7. Results
+7. Results